Tailwind: A Practical Framework for Query Accelerators

 \subsection{Query Run Time Prediction Robustness}

 Now we study how the query run time predictor's accuracy affects \thesystem{}'s decisions.
 We inject error into the ground truth query run times, and measure the geomean speedup on our workloads.
 Figure~\ref{fig:qpp-robustness} shows our results.
 The horizontal axis is the injected Q-error; we test over-predictions up to a Q-error of 13 and under-predictions (the shaded region) up to a Q-error of 1.99.
-From these results, we draw the following conclusions.

-\textbf{\thesystem{} is robust to query run time prediction error on Redshift and DuckDB up to a Q-error of 3.0.} On Redshift, large query run time over-predictions cause \thesystem{} to use accelerators whose data transfer time would exceed the the accelerator's benefit because it thinks the bare query is even slower.
+\textbf{\thesystem{} is robust to query run time prediction error on Redshift and DuckDB up to a Q-error of 3.0.} On Redshift, large query run time over-predictions cause \thesystem{} to use accelerators whose data transfer time would exceed the the accelerator's benefit because it thinks the original query is even slower.
 DuckDB is less sensitive to query prediction errors because the data transfer time is negligible.
 However, large over-predictions lead \thesystem{} to select slow accelerators that appear faster than the inflated base query estimate, but are slower than the true time.

 \textbf{\thesystem{} can achieve its results with existing query run time predictors.} On both Redshift and DuckDB, \thesystem{} maintains most of its performance up to a prediction Q-error of 3.0 (1.6~on TPC-H+ for Redshift).
 Prior work on query run time predictors shows that this accuracy is achievable~\cite{stage-wu24, t3-rieger25, lce-sun19, qppnet-marcus19, zeroshot-hilprecht22, unify-wu22, neo-marcus19, bao-marcus22, brad-yu24}.